AARI Systems Lab Opening Q1 2026

 Technical Competencies

-• Design autonomous robotics systems with computer vision
+• Design and build robotics systems with computer vision

 Professional Readiness